-Interested in problem solving?
-Want to transfer to a university or 4year college in Math, Engineering, or the Sciences?
-Butler Community College has a supportive learning environment for students who excel in Mathematics or for students who need extra help.
+- BA 104.
+Computer Concepts and Applications Credits: 3 - BA 245.
+Advanced Computer Applications Credits: 3 or 4 year college in Math, Engineering, or the Sciences?
+Butler extra help.
 Experienced instructors, with graduate degrees, can give you individual attention.
-The maximum size for any math class is 25.
+The maximum size for any math agreements with the state universities for course transfer.
+The class is 25.
 Courses available range from basic math and algebra to calculus and differential equations.
-Butler has agreements with the state universities for course transfer.
-The Math Department wants to help you meet your goals.
+Butler has